joansmiranda/joansmiranda/README.md

 ### Hi!
 I'm Joan 👋

+-Undergraduate student in Economics at National University of San Marcos -
 <!--
 **joansmiranda/joansmiranda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.